libero/libero-pattern-library-config-manager/README.md

+# Pattern Library Config Manager

 This is intended for use with the [Libero pattern library](https://github.com/libero/pattern-library).
 If you're not using that, then this is probably not the package you're looking for.

+**N.B.
+At the moment this package is not yet stable and could receive a breaking change at any time.**

 ### Configuration